Table of Contents

 The video seems a Bit Blocky/ Pixelated

-Check the status tab of the Screen’s status on the Portal.
+Check the status tab for the screen’s status on the portal.
 If the resolution indicates 640×480, the Player runs in VGA mode ( 640×480).
 This would appear as low quality or even as a 4:3 layout with black bars above/below or on the right/left ( or even both).
 Try power-cycling the Player.
 If this fixes the situation, then this is just an issue of auto-detecting the screen’s resolution.
 The Yodeck Player ( based on Raspberry Pi) automatically detects the ” preferred” resolution of the connected screen (usually its native resolution) on start-up.
 In some cases, the preferred resolution is not detected correctly:

 - Powering up your Player without a screen connected.